Tech stocks are getting hammered. Middle East tensions are triggering a fundamental reassessment of risk appetite across global markets.

 “Geopolitical risk aversion is rewriting capital allocation rules in real time.”

-Why It Matters The technology selloff isn't an isolated event, but a symptom of broader risk appetite recalibration.
+The technology selloff isn't an isolated event, but a symptom of broader risk appetite recalibration.
 Portfolio managers face fundamental questions about the durability of risk premiums in an increasingly fragmented world.
 Do tech companies deserve their valuation premiums when geopolitical conflicts threaten to disrupt global supply chains and reduce demand for consumer products?
 This isn't a theoretical question, but one being answered with sell orders across major exchanges worldwide.